yaydede/toolbox/docs/11-CART.md

 ## [1] 0.814118
 ```

 Here, we report only AUC in this simple example.
-Moreover, we can reweigh variables so that the loss or the cost of a wrong split would be more or less important (see cost argument in `rpart`).
+We can use Moreover, we can reweigh variables so that the loss or the cost of a wrong split would be more or less important (see cost argument in `rpart`).
 Finally, as in every classification, we can put a different weight on the correct classifications than the wrong classifications (or vise verse).
 This can easily be done in `rpart` by the loss matrix.

 Before commenting on the strengths and weaknesses of CART, let's see a regression tree.

 ## Regression Tree

 The same partitioning procedure can be applied when the outcome variable is not qualitative.
-A splitting criterion, which is used to decide which variable gives the best split, was either the Gini or log-likelihood function for a classification problem.
-Now we can can use the anova method as a splitting criteria:
+For a classification problem, a splitting criterion was either the Gini or log-likelihood function.
+When we have numerical outcome variable, we can can use the anova method to decide which variable gives the best split:

 $$
 S S_{T}-\left(S S_{L}+S S_{R}\right),